 When fall classes began on September 22, 1905, in attendance was William Samuel Loyd (known as ‘Willie Sam’ to his family and friends), a 23-year-old senior from Fayetteville.
-His campus housing assignment that year was a room on the first floor of Candler Hall.
+His campus housing assignment that year was a room on the first floor of the dormitory.
 On the evening of November 5, Willie and his roommate ate dinner at neighboring Denmark Hall and, there not being much to do in Athens on a Sunday evening, they subsequently returned to their dorm room just before eight in the evening.
 Back in their room Willie picked up a loaded pistol which lay on the stand next to his bed.
 For reasons we’ll never know he inserted his finger into the trigger guard and began spinning the pistol around.
 His roommate had no sooner told him that was a very bad idea when the loud report of a gunshot was heard throughout the building.

 The bullet struck Willie in the lower abdomen and he collapsed to the floor.
 His roommate lifted him up onto his bed as a crowd of the dorm’s residents began gathering to investigate the gunshot.
 A doctor was called for and three local physicians arrived in short order.
 They investigated the wound and, seeing the amount of damage inflicted, declared it mortal.
 As he lay on his bed Willie said his goodbyes to his friends and dictated messages for his family.
-Forty-five minutes after accidentally wounding himself, Willie passed away in his Candler Hall dorm room.
+Forty-five minutes after accidentally wounding himself, Willie passed away in his dorm room.

-There have been a number of ghost stories about Candler over the decades, ranging from a dagger-wielding specter to an unseen figure that drags a chain up and down the staircases, to reports from students who lived in the building during its dormitory days waking up in the middle of the night and sensing the presence of someone hovering over them.
-Could there be multiple ghosts in Candler Hall, or could the spirit of Willie Loyd be the cause of these stories?
-To be certain Candler has seen more than a few odd occurrences in recent years.
+There have been a number of ghost stories told about the building over the decades, ranging from a dagger-wielding specter to an unseen figure that drags a chain up and down the staircases, to reports from students who lived in the building during its dormitory days waking up in the middle of the night and sensing the presence of someone hovering over them.
+Could there be multiple ghosts in the IA Building, or could the spirit of Willie Loyd be the cause of these stories?
+To be certain the former dormitory has seen more than a few odd occurrences in recent years.
 Objects have been reported to have been moved from their original locations.
 Staff who have stayed late into the night have reported hearing the wood floors creak as if someone were walking down one of the hallways.
 Faculty who have come in to work on the weekends have reported hearing the elevator moving between floors even though nobody else was in the building.
 The automatic doors on the north entrance are known to open on their own despite the very short range of the motion sensors.
 Recently a staff member was tapped on the shoulder as they were leaving the building one evening.
 She turned to see who was behind her only to discover she was alone in the first floor lobby.
 As she turned back toward the front door she was tapped on the shoulder again.